 You can find similar elements in the photo above, of a river system in Iceland.
 It has many captivating textures and is also reticulated with diagonal lines.

 What works with glacial rivers, also works with desert rivers!
-This image was taken in the southern desert in Israel. from the ground, it looks just like an ordinary desert carved with a dry river.
+This image above was taken in the southern desert in Israel. from the ground, it looks just like an ordinary desert carved with a dry river.
 From above, it is a living draining system that looks like a lunge, blood vessels, or whatever your imagination can think of.
 In general deserts are kingdoms of epic textures and interesting abstracts.

 There is a whole new world out there!
 Drones are getting more and more affordable and their cameras get better and better.
 First you have to choose the right drone for you.
 Every person has their own preferences of weight, camera quality, control distance, etc. You should choose your own drone according to your needs and abilities.